ibrahim-mintal/project-1/README.md

 - **Multi-Region Support**: Deploy infrastructure in multiple AWS regions.
 - **Multi-Environment Support**: Use `workspaces` for `dev` and `prod`.
-- **Modules**: Clean separation of networking, database, and caching components.
+- **Modules**: Clean separation of networking, database, caching, and compute components.
 - **State File Notifications**: Lambda function triggers email alerts on state changes.
 - **Secure Setup**: RDS and Elasticache are private, only accessible within VPC.
 - **Provisioners**: Bastion public IP is automatically printed using `local-exec`.
+- **Load Balancer and Auto Scaling**: ALB routes HTTP traffic to EC2 instances in ASG.

 ---